dalyIsaac/Whim/docs/docs/getting-started/troubleshooting.md

 ## Adding/removing monitors

 When adding and removing monitors, Windows will very helpfully move windows between monitors.
 However, this conflicts with Whim.
-To work around Windows' helpfulness, Whim (in the `WindowManager` and `ButlerEventHandlers` will) ignore [`WinEvents`](../architecture/events.md) for 3 seconds for tracked windows.
-After the 3 seconds have elapsed, Whim will layout all the active workspaces.
+To work around Windows' helpfulness, Whim (in the `WindowManager` and `ButlerEventHandlers`) will ignore [`WinEvents`](../architecture/events.md) for 3 seconds for tracked windows.
+After the 3 seconds have elapsed, Whim will lay out all the active workspaces.

 ## Window overflows given area